30 BEAUTIFUL Banff Lakes You Have To Visit

 Along the hike, you get views of the scree slopes from the Tower of Babel.
 The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the Consolation Lakes at its end.

-You get tremendous views of the backside of the Ten Peaks, Mount Babbel, and Mount Fay, topped by glaciers from the lakes.
+From the lake, you get tremendous views of the backside of the Ten Peaks, Mount Babbel, and Mount Fay, topped by glaciers from the lakes.
 The lakes may not be the same brilliant color as Moraine, but they do have some light teal color that is brilliant in its own right.

 Helen Lake